Testosterone levels are plummeting, and human hormonal health is generally the most precarious it’s ever been.

 Because of their similarities to iodine, which is critical for thyroid hormone production, certain compounds that contain halogen elements tend to disturb thyroid function, and DDT is no exception.

-In addition to disrupting thyroid hormone production and causing cancer, DDT is also known to negatively affect the reproductive system.
+In addition to disrupting thyroid hormone production, DDT is also known to negatively affect the reproductive system.

 DDT is able to bind to multiple types of estrogen receptors, including ER Alpha and ER Beta, and can alter the proliferation of uterine cells and the development of ovarian follicles (the structures in the ovaries that contain developing eggs and produce estrogen and progesterone).
 It’s also been linked to abnormal sperm production.